vladimirvivien/gomes/README.md

 # Gomes
-Gomes is a (100%) native Go framework API for the [Apache Mesos](http://mesos.apache.org/) cluster manager.
+Gomes is a (100%) pure Go framework API for the [Apache Mesos](http://mesos.apache.org/) cluster manager.
 Gomes uses the HTTP wire protocol to send message and receive events to and from a running Mesos master.
 This project provides an  idiomatic Go API that makes it super easy to create Mesos frameworks using Go.

 #### Gomes Example
 See a simple Gomes test - https://github.com/vladimirvivien/gomes/blob/master/gomestest/gomestest.go